dawsontoth/zwifit/README.md

 Zwift does not send the current gain of your running session to the treadmill.
 However, you can use the software [zwifit-incline-tracker](https://github.com/RasPelikan/zwifit-incline-tracker) to achieve this regardless.
 These automatic updates are only processed if the treadmill is in the active status.

+For indoor bikes running Bluetooth, Zwift sends the gradient which will is passed onto the indoor bike via iFit Bluetooth.
+Note that Zwift has a slider setting for gradient, by default 50%.
+This means if your cycling at 4%, by default, your indoor bike will be asked to move to 2%.
+This slider setting at Max will make Zwift grade and indoor bike incline be equal.

 ## Contributing

 Pull requests are welcome!
 Do your best to emulate the code around what you are editing.